 Archaeologists study the ways in which human relations are mediated through material conditions, both past and present.
-Particular emphases in the program include the rise of ancient states and empires, especially in the indigenous Americas; the impact of colonial encounters on communities in the American Southwest and highland Madagascar; the development of urbanism, especially in New York City; and human-animal relations, particularly in the prehistoric Levant.
+Particular emphases in the program include the rise of ancient states and empires, especially in the indigenous Americas; the impact of colonial encounters on communities in the American Southwest and highland Madagascar; and the development of urbanism, especially in New York City.
 Issues include the political, economic, social, and ideological foundations of complex societies; archaeological theory and its relationship to broader debates in social theory, technology studies and philosophy.
 Faculty members also teach and research on questions of museum representations, archaeological knowledge practices, and the socio-politics of archaeology.
-Archaeology in the Department of Anthropology at Columbia is genuinely interdisciplinary in spirit.
 The program includes the possibility of student internships in New York City museums and archaeological fieldwork in the Americas and elsewhere.